GIDSOpenStandaarden/GIDSOpenStandaarden-LegalDocuments/README.md

+# GIDS legal documents
+Repository of legal documents relevant for SamenBeter and GIDS.
+These documents adhere to the Legal Commons Standard.
+See [legal commons](https://github.com/LegalCommons).

 # Legal Commons
 Legal Commons documents formalize and structurize the practice of many lawyers to re-use each others code.
 It: